marleeyork-pf/CarbonFlux/README.md

-├── analysis/               # HPC job submission files for ML ├── functions/              # Key functions for data preprocessing ├── figures/                # Figures for README and publication ├── visualizations.RMD      # Example code for key figures └── README.md
+├── analysis/               # HPC job submission files for ML ├── functions/              # Key functions for data preprocessing ├── figures/                # Figures for README and publication ├── communication/          # Posters and presentations for communication ├── visualizations.RMD      # Example code for key figures └── README.md
 </pre>